 With easy customisable themes and plugins, WordPress is a site which is easy to use, and manageable for non-developers to navigate.

-WordPress offers thousands of free themes suited to every kind of website, whether that be a business, blog, or online store.
+WordPress offers thousands of free themes suited to every kind of website, whether that be a small business, blog, or online shop.
 WordPress themes are also easily changeable, allowing for modification of backgrounds, colours, logos, and sliders.
 This enables users to have the freedom to personalise their WordPress site and add their own creative flair without having to write code.

 WordPress provides multiple plugins, and has 53,000 free plugins on offer, as well as plenty more premium plugins.